First measurement of $b$-jet mass with and without grooming: Results

 The \mjet/\pTjet distributions are reported in six \pTjet bins between $10 < \pTjet < 100$\gev.
 The distributions are normalised per \pTjet bin,

 where $N_\mathrm{jet}$ is the number of jets in a given \pTjet bin, and $\sigma_\mathrm{jet}$ is the corresponding cross-section.

 The ungroomed \mjet/\pTjet distributions are shown in Fig.~\ref{fig:mjet_ungr_WTAcomp} for both inclusive and WTA flavour-tagged \bquark jets, with normalisation set to the inclusive results.
 The peak of the distribution moves leftward with increasing \pTjet due to the reduced contribution of the \bquark-quark mass to the overall jet mass.
 There is a long tail on the right side of the distributions, corresponding to rarer, higher-virtuality partons which initiate the \bquark jet, and a shorter tail on the left side of the distributions, terminating at the kinematic cutoff of $m_{B^\pm} / \pTjet$ (a single-particle \bquark jet).
+At high \pTjet, where the effect of gluon splitting is largest, a two-peak structure emerges, which likely originates from the presence of a second (unreconstructed) \bquark-hadron in the jet.

 The WTA flavour tag changes the shape of the distributions by reducing contributions in the high-mass tail, and these differences become larger at higher \pTjet.
 This is expected since the WTA flavour tag tends to reject \bquark jets that originate from gluon splitting, which naturally must have a mass greater than two times the \bquark-quark mass.